bholloway/omit-tilde-webpack-plugin/README.md

 ### Options

+* `test` is an optional regular expression for which to restrict operation.
+By default the plugin will operate on all dependencies encountered.

 * `include` is one or more modules names or project relative JSON file paths (e.g. `package.json`).
 A `.json` suffix indicates a file that specifies `dependencies` and/or `devDependencies`.
 Any other string indicates a module name.

-* `exclude` is one or more module names to remove from the include list.
+* `exclude` is any number of module names to remove from the include list.

 * `deprecate` implies that a warning should be generated whenever the plugin needs to operate.
 Use this to help migration from ommited tilde to appropriate use of tilde.
 It is not activiated by default but is strongly encouraged.